Can you get down on the floor, twist, reach in all directions and get back up again? Does it feel pretty free and easy?

 The positioning also counteracts the two primary issues in the upper back, the classic slumped forward posture from sitting at a desk or steering wheel, let’s improve that!

 The scapula provides the “moving platform” of the shoulder girdle.
-Reaching forward and overhead, as well as lifting and carrying, the shoulder blades move to help your your hands do their thing.
+Reaching forward and overhead, as well as lifting and carrying, the shoulder blades move to help your hands do their thing.

 This situation is reversed when your hands are placed on the ground and your body moves around them.
 In this case, your shoulder muscles resist different types of forces.